peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note20>(20)</sup> B. MacEvoy calls these [_hue harmonies_](http://www.handprint.com/HP/WCL/tech13.html#harmonies).

 <sup id=Note21>(21)</sup> P. Haeberli, ["Matrix Operations for Image Processing"](http://www.graficaobscura.com/matrix/index.html), 1993.
-The hue rotation matrix given was generated using the technique in the section "Hue Rotation While Preserving Luminance", with constants rounded to five significant digits and with `rwgt=0.2126`, `gwgt=0.7152`, and `bwgt = 0.0722`, the sRGB capital-Y values for the red, green, and blue points.
+The hue rotation matrix given was generated using the technique in the section "Hue Rotation While Preserving Luminance", with constants rounded to five significant digits and with `rwgt=0.2126`, `gwgt=0.7152`, and `bwgt = 0.0722`, the sRGB relative luminances for the red, green, and blue points.

 <sup id=Note22>(22)</sup> This is often called the "CMY" (cyan-magenta-yellow) version of the RGB color (although the resulting color is not necessarily a proportion of cyan, magenta, and yellow inks; see also "[CMYK](#CMYK)").
 If such an operation is used, the conversions between "CMY" and RGB are exactly the same.

-<sup id=Note23>(23)</sup> In general, a color can be considered "print friendly" if it lies within the extent (_gamut_) of colors that can be reproduced under a given or standardized printing condition (see also "[CMYK](#CMYK)" and Note 12).
+<sup id=Note23>(23)</sup> In general, a color can be considered "print friendly" if it lies within the extent (_gamut_) of colors that can be reproduced under a given or standardized printing condition (see also "[CMYK](#CMYK)").

 <sup id=Note24>(24)</sup> An approximation of the colors to companded sRGB, in order, is (in HTML color format): "#F0F0F1", "#181818", "#F7C100", "#875392", "#F78000", "#9EC9EF", "#C0002D", "#C2B280", "#838382", "#008D4B", "#E68DAB", "#0067A8", "#F99178", "#5E4B97", "#FBA200", "#B43E6B", "#DDD200", "#892610", "#8DB600", "#65421B", "#E4531B", "#263A21".
 The list was generated by converting the Munsell renotations (and a similar renotation for black) to sRGB using the Python `colour-science` package.